pinotalexandre/alexandrepinot.com/articles/making-investment-education-accessible-and-engaging.md

 My experience designing Finzy has been incredibly rewarding, as I was able to tackle real-world challenges in financial education and make a positive impact.
 By combining a user-centered design approach with gamification and personalization, we transformed complex investment concepts into an accessible, engaging learning experience.
 Finzy is a testament to how thoughtful design can drive change, making investing less intimidating and more inclusive for everyone.

 - - -

-This case study not only showcases your role in the design and development process but also highlights the impact of your work in creating a more accessible investment education platform.
-Let me know if you’d like further customization!